dd9jn/rfc4880bis/crypto-refresh.md

       Octet 1:        hash algorithm
       Octets 2-9:     8-octet salt value

-Salted S2K is exactly like Simple S2K, except that the input to the hash function(s) consists of the 8 octets of salt from the S2K specifier, followed by the passphrase.
+Salted S2K is exactly like Simple S2K, except that the input to the hash function(s) consists of the 8 octets of salt from the S2K specifier, followed by the associated data, followed by the passphrase.

 #### Iterated and Salted S2K {#s2k-iter-salted}